 - setting and reporting outcomes against budgets

 - managing data, systems and reporting.

-NSW CID has a range of programs that develop skills and confidence including the Become a Leader Program.
+CID has a range of programs that develop skills and confidence including the Become a Leader Program.
 They are also involved in Mainstream and Me.
 Mainstream and Me sees people with intellectual and physical disabilities working together with other people in the community.
 Its aim is to improve awareness of the trouble people with disabilities have getting jobs, as well as helping to end stereotypes that keep them from getting and holding down a job.

-NSW CID currently has over 25 people with intellectual disability (ID) who regularly work as guest speakers and support others through peer networks.
+CID currently has over 25 people with intellectual disability (ID) who regularly work as guest speakers and support others through peer networks.
 CID also has trained and experienced facilitators who run leadership programs for people with ID.